 If you have links to suggest, please contact us.

-“If climate is what to expect and weather is what you get, climate change is when you’re surprised.” — Elton Homan, OCA member
+“If climate is what you generally expect and weather is what you actually get, climate change is a most unpleasant surprise.” — Elton Homan, OCA member